asthabomble/DevDeploy/README.md

 - Passwords are securely hashed using **bcrypt** before being stored.
 - Authentication is handled using **JSON Web Tokens (JWT)**.
+- Protected routes are secured using custom **JWT Authentication Middleware**.
 - Sensitive credentials are managed using **environment variables**.

 ---